-Cash flows from financing activities used cash of \$4,381 million, generated cash of \$10,914 million and used cash of \$102 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+Cash flows from financing activities used cash of \$4,363 million, generated cash of \$10,919 million and used cash of \$102 million for the years ended December 31, 2018, 2017 and 2016, respectively.

-During 2018, we returned \$3.3 billion of cash to our members through repurchase of our Units and distributions to members.
-Specifically, we used cash of \$1 billion to repurchase our Units from our members on a pro rata basis.
-Additionally, in November 2018, we repurchased 65 million Units from GE for a cash consideration of \$1,461 million.
+During 2018, we returned \$3.3 billion of cash to our shareholders through share buybacks, dividends to our Class A stockholders and distributions to GE.
+Specifically, as part of our \$3 billion share buyback authorization, we used cash of \$387 million and \$638 million, respectively, to repurchase and cancel our shares of Class A and Class B common stock and corresponding paired Units in BHGE LLC, on a pro rata basis.
+Additionally, in November 2018, BHGE LLC repurchased 65 million Units from GE for a cash consideration of \$1,461 million.
 As of December 31, 2018, the stock repurchase program has been substantially completed.
-During 2018, we made a distribution to our members of \$824 million.
+Also, during 2018, we paid aggregate dividends of \$315 million to our Class A stockholders, and BHGE LLC made a distribution of \$495 million to GE.